 The early weeks of the kitten’s life are essential for them to learn about their environment, become socialised with people and learn species-specific behaviour.
 This socialisation window (also known as the socialisation period) occurs between 2-7 weeks when the kitten is most receptive to a wide range of stimuli that can lay down the groundwork for how the kitten responds to people and situations for the rest of his or her life.
 During the socialisation period, the kitten should be exposed to situations that will be a part of their everyday life.
 This includes interactions with people, pets, veterinarians as well as environmental enrichment.
 Kittens who are socialised during this critical period have a better chance of growing up into well-adjusted adults.

 Most of us remember the grinning Cheshire cat in Lewis Carroll’s Alice in Wonderland, but while some cats look like they are smiling, they don’t in fact smile to show they are happy.
-What does it mean when a cat looks like he or she is smiling and if they can’t smile, how do we … Read more
+What does it mean when a cat looks like he or she is smiling?
+If cats can’t smile, how do we know … Read more